 Once the decision for RON is made, the signer will need details on the required technology and identification requirements for the transaction.

-- Working email address to receive instructions and invitations to join the RON platform
+- A working email address to receive instructions and invitations to join the RON platform

-- Device with audio and video capabilities (Note: a smartphone does not typically work well for most RON platforms; however, some are mobile friendly.
+- A device with audio and video capabilities (Note: a smartphone does not typically work well for most RON platforms; however, some are mobile-friendly.
 Check with the RON provider.
 A computer, laptop, or tablet is typically compatible with most RON systems)

-- Smartphone or digital camera to upload images of the signer’s ID
+- A smartphone or digital camera to upload images of the signer’s ID

-- Web browser supported by the chosen RON platform
+- A web browser supported by the chosen RON platform

 Additionally, the signer will need to prepare forms of identification for the remote notarization.
 These include: